 Find out how La Quinta attracted more customers.

 Google Display Network and Ad Retargeting

-When a potential customer is evaluating hotels, he or she might read relevant posts on hotels, locations, etc. If you have an optimized Display Ad strategy, chances are that a lot of hotel prospects visiting relevant posts would come across your banner Ads and reach your website or landing page.
+When a potential customer is evaluating hotels, he or she might read relevant posts on hotels, locations, etc. If you have an optimized strategy for Display Advertising, chances are that a lot of hotel prospects visiting relevant posts would come across your banner Ads and reach your website or landing page.
 The irony is that the abandonment rate for booking hotels online is over 75%.
 In this scenario, Ad retargeting helps a ton.
 If a prospect has visited a hotel site even once but moved on, they can keep following that prospect on other sites he or she visits if the hotel has enabled ad retargeting.
 Minutes after visiting the Oberoi hotel’s website, when we returned to a totally unrelated website, we could still see them.
 We visited other hotels as well but not many were seen again because they are either not using Google Ads or they have not enabled Ad retargeting.

 Do not Ignore Social Channels